The final BITV-Test offers website owners an assessment of the state of accessibility of their new or re-launched website.

 Tandem testing increases the reliability of test results.
 Sometimes, one evaluator will have spotted something that the second evaluator has failed to notice.
 In addition, there are sometimes differences regarding the assessment of aspects of implementation that can be sorted out in the arbitration phase.

 The more comprehensive tandem test may sometimes unearth more accessibility issues than preceding design support tests of the same site, leading to a worse result.

 The client receives a detailed PDF test report that documents ratings and comments per checkpoint and page.
-The report may also include recommendations.
+The report will usually also include recommendations.

-In case of a successful test result, website owners can place the 90plus logo or 95plus logo on their web site to reference the test result.
-In addition website owners can ask for inclusion of their site in the 90plus listing of accessible websites.
+In case of a successful test result, website owners can place the 'BITV konform' logo on their web site to reference the test result.
+In addition website owners can ask for inclusion of their site in the list of accessible websites, Sites & Agenturen.

 The idea of the BITV-Test is that it can be carried out with reasonable effort.
 This is why the test focuses on a representative sample of pages.
 The downside of sampling is that not all deficiencies may have been captured.
 Moreover, the test result is a snapshot documening the site's accessibility at a given point of time only.
 As the site and its content change, the test result may quickly become outdated.